awslabs/graphstorm/docs/source/gs-processing/usage/emr.rst

 Once our roles are set up, that is we have an EMR EC2 instance role, and a user we can use to launch clusters, we can launch a cluster configured to allow us to run jobs with the GSProcessing EMR on EC2 Docker image.
-We have tested GSProcessing with EMR 7.0.0 and EMR 6.10.0.
+We have tested GSProcessing with EMR 7.0.0 and EMR 6.10.0, and the instructions should apply for any EMR version ``>6.0.0``.
-Here we will assume we're using EMR 7.0.0.
 If you have persistent clusters you want to use to run GSProcessing, you'd have to modify the EMR Dockerfile accordingly to use an appropriate EMR image as the source image.